 So, you have shipped over the sofa, the kitchen sink and the dog at great expense.

 But there’s one thing you may have forgotten.
 Have you got your Spanish NIE Number?
-Thousands of brits moved to Saville each year and they all need a Spanish NIE Number to work here or buy property.
+Thousands of brits moved to Seville each year and they all need a Spanish NIE Number to work here or buy property.
 Here at my NIE were experts in getting your NIE Number sorted, quick and fast.
 Moving companies Seville.

-GET A NIE NUMBER IN SEVILLE
+GET YOUR NIE NUMBER IN SEVILLE

 Here at MY NIE we like to go traveling so we jumped in the car and spent a day in Seville.
 Check out our tour below which is A guide to what to do on your trip to Seville including the best bars, restaurants, hotels and things to do, and how to visit Alcázar palace, Bellas Artes Museum and the Museum of Flamenco

 Seville is the largest city in the Andalusian region of Spain and can be found on the plain of the river Guadalquivir.
 The people of Seville are known locally as Sevillanos or Hispalenses after the local roman town of Hispalis.
+Most places you visit in Sevilla will not require you to have a NIE Number.

 Seville has a population of about 697,000 and a metropolitan population of about 1.5 million, making it the fourth-largest city in Spain and the 30th most populous municipality in the European Union.